 The dairy farm visits showcase careers within the dairy industry as well as modern agricultural technologies used to help improve today’s farming practices.

-Nine Tyrone freshman and TAHS agriculture teacher Tiffany Hoy travelled to the Penn England LLC Farm and Ritchey’s Dairy for a tour.
+Nine Tyrone freshman and TAHS agriculture teacher Tiffany Hoy toured the Penn England LLC Farm and Ritchey’s Dairy.

 Freshman Eli Hunter said he enjoyed the experience.
 “I learned the importance of how the cows are raised because it is important for how the milk is produced,” Hunter said.